 In some cases, permit sanctions may also be appropriate where the alleged violator has a history of prior violations that are similar to the violation charged, or where the assessed penalty does not adequately account for the proceeds of the unlawful activity or any additional economic benefit derived from noncompliance because of the statutory cap.
-Permit sanctions in these circumstances may be sought only with the specific prior approval of the NOAA General Counsel or Deputy General Counsel.

 Permit revocation is also appropriate in extraordinary cases.
 See 16 U.S.C. § 1858(g)(i).
 Revocation may be appropriate, for example, where a permit is obtained by fraud or false information, or where a monetary penalty and permit suspension do not adequately reflect the serious nature of the violation.
-Permit revocation may be sought only with specific prior approval of the NOAA General Counsel or Deputy General Counsel.